How to Support Siblings of a Child Who Experienced a Traumatic Event

 - Anxiety about what will happen next

-- Feeling helplessness or wanting to control what is happening
+- Helpless or the need to control what is happening

 - Fear or confusion about the future